404errorg6/Hacker-styled-FTP/README.md

 # Hacker-styled-FTP

 It is based on python's `http.server`.
-Custom CSS added to give it hacker look.
+Custom CSS added to give it hacker look.It is web-based and hopefully works on any browser.
 ## Usage
 1-Use python `<filename>`(On server)
 2-Follow the instructions